Crispian is a partner in Gilbert + Tobin’s Disputes + Investigations group.

 Crispian's experience includes:

-- Advising on a class action against a global car manufacturer.
+- Advising on a class action against Toyota.

-- Acting for Vocation Limited (in liquidation) in relation to two securities class actions in the Federal Court of Australia.
+- Acting for Vocation Limited (in liquidation) in two securities class actions in the Federal Court of Australia.
 We were successful in having a third class action dismissed.

-- Advising a publicly listed financial services licensee in connection with the Banking Royal Commission and possible criminal charges.
+- Advising publicly listed financial services licensees in connection with the Banking Royal Commission and possible civil proceedings and criminal charges.

-- Acting for New Hope Corporation Limited and a number of its subsidiaries in legal proceedings commenced in the Supreme Court of New South Wales against Wiggins Island Coal Export Terminal Pty Ltd in connection with a contract claim for A$130 million.
+- Acting for New Hope Corporation Limited and a number of its subsidiaries in legal proceedings in the Supreme Court of NSW against Wiggins Island Coal Export Terminal Pty Ltd in connection with a contract claim for A$155million.

-- Advising Anchorage, Midtown Acquisitions and Deutsche Bank in Supreme Court of NSW proceedings commenced against certain former directors and officers of the Arrium Group.
+- Acting for Anchorage, Midtown Acquisitions, Deutsche Bank and Commonwealth Bank of Australia in Supreme Court of NSW proceedings commenced against certain former directors and officers of the Arrium Group.
 The proceedings relate to allegations of negligence and negligent misstatement.

 - Obtaining Federal Court approval of a $12 million settlement of a class action against the Bank of Queensland.